ioquatix/ioquatix/README.md

 ### Hi there 👋

 My name is Samuel and I'm from New Zealand.
 I like cats, programming, and coffee.
 I am a Ruby core committer.
-Creator of @socketry [Async](https://github.com/socketry/async) & [Falcon](https://github.com/socketry/falcon).
+Creator of [Async](https://github.com/socketry/async) & [Falcon](https://github.com/socketry/falcon).

 - 🔭 I’m currently working on improving Ruby's model for concurrency and building libraries to support highly scalable web applications.
 - 🌱 I’m currently learning about how to build a successful model for commercial open source.